top of page

 Once dancers correctly mature to the feeling, based upon those principles.
 (IE: Turnout pointed feet, the vertical line affected by turnout, correct positions de bras, etc.) Once these are memorized and embodied, they will then have a better understanding how they move between those positions).
 This process will continue throughout their training, and careers as dancers.
 Because most students will go on to other endeavors than dance, this ability to self-correct and self-instruct will become a habit of cognizant interoceptive critical thinking, (self-refection, ability to question one’s own beliefs, and self-examination through practice.
 It is a skill that is invaluable and cannot be done unless the dancer is practicing that skill progressively and repetitively over the years.

 However, most young students just want to learn what to do.
 They want to learn to dance.
 All the reasoning and principles behind what they are doing are secondary to learning “to be a dancer.”
-Most young students are not mature enough to be concerned with why they’re learning about what they are doing; they simply want to dance.
+Most young students are often not mature enough to be concerned with why they’re learning about what they are doing; they simply want to dance.
 So, in the early years of training, young students simply follow the and syllabus within the structure of a curriculum.
 The more advanced reasonings of structure, line, communication to an audience etc. manifest simply as their love for the form and then to show that love to their pedagogues and ultimately, the audience.

 Once students master the positions, (and in progression, moving between and through the positions), their curiosity might cause them to know deeper reasonings of the principles.
 Then they might find it a bit easier to learn more.
 As students mature, they wholistically assemble the body into positions.
 These positions are inclusive of arms, legs, crown of head through the spine into the sacrum and coccyx.
-The positions are then placed in space relative to the audience specifically focused upon proscenium[15]
+The positions are then placed and put into motion in space relative to the audience specifically focused upon proscenium[15]

 As dancers learn to understand underlying aesthetic function for these positions, as they learn to move these positions, thy will begin to understand main principle of [16]line.
 To create the line from the center of the dancer’s body through their six extremities[17], all the data cumulate must be fully assimilated.
 This process of line is first established through mastering the feeling of the positions of ballet.